 Regional or Cultural Differences

 GOAT is global, thanks to the internet, but its use varies.
-In the US, it’s huge in sports and pop culture, especially on X or TikTok.
-In the UK, it’s common but competes with local slang like ledge (legend).
 In non-English-speaking countries, it’s often adopted as-is in online spaces, like gaming or K-pop fandoms, but might not hit offline convos.

 - Spanish-speaking regions: Fans might say cabra (goat) playfully, but GOAT is still used online.